Academy maniacs: Nikita Lytkin

 Prior to the 5th grade, Lytkin was a good student, had exemplary behavior, often participated in creative contests and received commendable letters, his hobby being video games.
-In 2004, Lytkin enrolled in the mathematics class, due to high test scores, however, his mother later stated the other children didn't accept him.
+In 2004, Lytkin enrolled in the mathematics class, due to high test scores, however, his mother later stated the other children did not accept him.
 He met Anoufriev, who was a year older, at Lysenko's birthday party.
 By that time, Lytkin was in a state of deep depression, and only decided to entrust all of his problems to Anoufriev, since he received support from him in return.
 According to Lytkin's mother, since the other boys did not like Anoufriev, Lytkin gradually began to lose previous friends, because Anoufriev's unfriendly attitude began to spread to him, but the teenager did not worry about it, as he considered his relationships with previous friends as "fake children's friendships."
 Meanwhile, Artur Lysenko said in court that Lytkin lost friends due to his quick change in behavior, which was expressed once when Lytkin came to school, he did not greet anyone, and then completely closed himself.
-According to Lysenko, this was due to the fact that Lytkin was very jealous of classmates from richer families.
-The lack of socialization of the teenager resulted in his classmates bullying him; Lysenko said at the trial that there would be no conflict if Lytkin had learned to fight back, but instead he just answered "die", because of which for 5 years Lytkin's school name was "Jimbo" (referring to the character Jimbo Jones from the American animated series The Simpsons, a grim and cruel teenager).
+According to unverified claims from Lysenko, this was due to the fact that Lytkin was very jealous of classmates from richer families and more stable home lives.
+The lack of socialization of the teenager resulted in his classmates bullying him; Lysenko said at the trial that there would be no conflict if Lytkin had learned to fight back, but instead he would answer "die", because of which for 5 years Lytkin's school name was "Jimbo" (referring to the character Jimbo Jones from the American animated series The Simpsons, a grim and cruel teenager).

 Together with Anoufriev, Lytkin formed a punk rock band called Злые Гномы (English: Evil Dwarfs).
-This group didn't last long, but managed to release one full-length album in 2008 entitled Чёрные полосы крови (English: Black Streaks of Blood).
+This group did not last long, but managed to release one full-length album in 2008 entitled Чёрные полосы крови (English: Black Streaks of Blood).
 Soon after, the duo created another new group; this time a noise band called Расчленённая ПугачОва (English: Dismembered PugachOva).
 The lyrics of both bands centered around violence and obscene language, Dismembered PugachOva in particular tried to be deliberately offensive with its song titles and lyrics which was a characteristic that was heavily inspired by the American grindcore band Anal Cunt—a band that the pair even covered a song from on one of the many digital releases that Lytkin subsequently uploaded to the Internet.
 Few acquaintances knew about their musical activities, since Lytkin did not show the slightest signs of aggression, sadism or interest in heavy music.
 According to Anoufriev, Lytkin could not stand up for himself and often gave up to the offenders.
 At the time of the killings, Anoufriev was Lytkin's only friend, and he was very dependent on their friendship.
 In turn, Lytkin was also Anoufriev's only friend at the time.